bradfox2/WordParsing/README.md

-Test project to parse word documents in Python.
+# Test project to parse word documents in Python.

-To get the full left indent, we need to get the indents plus the tab stops, add these together.
-Tabs in EMUs and indents are in EMUs:

-To get parent paragraph styles tabs stops:

-document.paragraphs[26].style.base_style.paragraph_format.tab_stops

-len(document.paragraphs[26].style.base_style.paragraph_format.tab_stops)
->>> 5

-To get indents:
-document.paragraphs[0].paragraph_format.left_indent
-then,
-document.paragraphs[0].style.paragraph_format.left_indent
-if none, then, get indents from parent styles through inheritance chain

-indents give starting point, then count tabs

 ## Testing
 ```bash